Individual and Shared Joy 獨樂與共樂 from Collection of Rain Blossoms 雨花集

 A Personal Reflection

-I love this chapter because it helps me see joy on the path more deeply.
-Many of us on the path feel a deep joy as we gain insights and start to see the teachings come alive in our everyday lives.
+I love this chapter because it helps me see joy on the path more clearly.
+Many of us feel a deep joy as we gain insights and start to see the teachings come alive in our everyday lives.
 That kind of joy strengthens our resolve in practice and keeps us moving forward.
-In Buddhism it’s often called 法喜 (fǎ xǐ) — a profound gladness that comes from practice itself and from seeing the truth for ourselves.
+In Buddhism, it’s often called 法喜 (fǎ xǐ) — a quiet and deep gladness that comes from practice itself and from seeing the truth for ourselves.

 But it’s also easy to get carried away with that joy and forget that the world is still full of suffering.
-That’s why we’re reminded to follow the bodhisattva vows — so we don’t just stay wrapped up in our own joy, but work to bring liberation to others too.
+That’s why we’re reminded to follow the bodhisattva vows — so we don’t stay closed off inside our own joy, but work to bring freedom to others too.

-For me, one way I try to do this is by sharing any merit from these translations with the world, especially with those stuck in endless craving, the suffering of the hungry ghost realm.
+For me, one way I try to do this is by sharing any merit from these translations with the world, especially with those stuck in endless craving and in the suffering of the hungry ghost realm.
 I see myself as very fortunate.
 I don’t have wealth or fame, but I’ve been blessed enough to follow my calling, and that’s already more than enough.
-Anything extra that comes my way, I’d rather dedicate to those who need it more, so they too can walk the path of liberation.
+Anything extra that comes my way I would rather give to those who need it more so they too can walk the path of liberation.
 This, more than anything, keeps me going in the work of translation.

 This translated text is a chapter from Collection of Rain Blossoms, a scripture written by JiGong Living Buddha in the 1900s through spirit writing.
 Here the link to the original Chinese source.